ntpa/fantasy-stat-track/README.md

 ### Future goals include:

 - Add testing suite to the project
-- Retrieve statistics other than fantasy points.
-Includes yards, touchdowns, as well as position specific statistics such as receptions, passing and rushing yards
 - Visualize the data, create insights, get information from multiple seasons
 - Include other fantasy football providers, such as ESPN and Yahoo